Micniks/Flow3Week2/README.md

 ## Thursday
 -----
-1. All Done, not counting red text
+1. All Done, not counting red text, and sub-assignments for part 5.
 2. 04-thursday-exercises
 3. React, threads, fetch, scraps